 In a previous post, I discussed some of the general context for why I like mixing magic and sex.
 In this post, I’ll get into the nitty-gritty details of adding magic into a sex scene.

-To continue this week’s theme of romance and sex, I thought it was a good time to discuss how I bring the fantasy elements into my fantasy romance.
-Often in fantasy stories, the mages or supernaturally-inclined folk are… Read More
+To continue this week’s theme of romance and sex, I thought it was a good time to discuss how I bring the fantasy elements into my fantasy… Read more “Sex and Magic”

-In a previous blog post, I defined romance as follows: Romance as a genre is any story where the relationship between two (or sometimes more) characters is central to the plot and structure.
-If your story is structured… Read More
+In a previous blog post, I defined romance as follows: Romance as a genre is any story where the relationship between two (or sometimes more) characters is… Read more “Sex and Romance Part Two: Steamy or Erotic?”

 If a romance focuses on two people (or more) falling in love, does that mean all romances must have sex?
 Of course not.
-For one thing, not everyone in the world wants to have sex, even if they… Read More
+For one thing, not… Read more “Sex and Romance Part One”